ijl/orjson/README.md

 * serializes `datetime`, `date`, and `time` instances to RFC 3339 format, e.g., "1970-01-01T00:00:00+00:00"
 * serializes `numpy.ndarray` instances 3-10x as fast as other libraries
+* pretty prints 10x to 20x as fast as the standard library
 * serializes to `bytes` rather than `str`, i.e., is not a drop-in replacement
 * serializes `str` without escaping unicode to ASCII, e.g., "好" rather than "\\\u597d"